Riemann-Silberstein geometric phase in 4D polarization space: Introduction

 Figure \ref{fig4}\textbf{c} shows the phases and amplitudes of the four output waves for different orientation angle $\alpha_{\mathrm{rs}}$.
-The simulated phases (solid lines) are consistent with the total geometric phases (symbols) given by the solid angles on the Poincaré hypersphere.
+The simulated phases (solid lines) are consistent with the total geometric phases (symbols) given by the solid angles on the Poincaré hypersphere, confirming the emergence of both the PB and RS phases.
 The simulated amplitudes of different outputs are approximately equal and nearly independent of $\alpha_{\mathrm{rs}}$.

 Figure \ref{fig4}\textbf{d} shows the simulated electric fields of the four output waves.
 The wavefronts are consistent with the deflection directions (yellow arrows) predicted based on the geometric phase gradient.
 Specifically, the output $|+1,+1\rangle$ exhibits the largest deflection angle; $|+1,-1\rangle$ and $|-1,+1\rangle$ exhibit the same deflection angle; $|-1,-1\rangle$ undergoes no deflection.
-The number of distinct output wavefronts can be increased by flipping the electric spin and RS spin of the incident wave (Supplementary Notes VI and VII).
+The number of distinct output wavefronts can be increased by flipping the electric spin and RS spin of the incident wave (Supplementary Notes VII and VIII).
 Figure \ref{fig4}\textbf{e} shows the fabricated metasurface sample comprising two supercells.
 The scattering far-field intensities under the incidence of the plane waves $\left|\sigma_{\mathrm{in}}= \pm 1, \kappa_{\mathrm{in}}=-1\right\rangle$ are shown in Fig. \ref{fig4}\textbf{f}.
 We notice that a total of eight output intensity lobes (four lobes in each case) emerge in six distinct directions, with consistency between the experimental (red lines) and simulation (black lines) results.
 Unlike the case in Fig. \ref{fig4}\textbf{c}, the intensities of different outputs are not equal due to the finite size of the metasurface.